 - Tip: Leeks tend to hide away quite a bit of dirt in between its leaves, so make sure to wash your leeks well before cooking.
 I recommend you chop up the leaves, then place them in a colander to rinse out any hidden dirt and debris.

 - Sauté the leeks and garlic in oil to soften.
-Do this over a medium heat or medium-low heat.
+Do this over a medium heat or medium-low heat a large soup pot.
 You want the leeks to soften, but not brown.

 - Add the potatoes, herbs, stock and bay leaves.
 Mix in the remaining ingredients (except added salt) and stir everything together.